ofldev/ofltech/README.md

-# Hey nice to meet you
+# Nice to meet you

-- 👋 I’m OFLenake.
+- 👋 I’m Onkgopotse Lenake.
-- 🌱 Currently tinkering with embedded system designs and learning new technology.
+- 🌱 Currently tinkering with toys to realize visionary dreams.
-- 💞️ I’m looking to collaborate on future projects with tech professionals.
+- 💞️ Looking to collaborate on future projects with tech professionals.
 - 📫 How to reach me: OFLenake [at] gmail [dot] com.
 - 😄 Pronouns: he/him/his.